-(This article was authored by Greg Orme, a London Business School Associate Program Director and author of ‘The Spark – How to Ignite and Lead Business Creativity‘)
+(This startup innovation article was authored by Greg Orme, a London Business School Associate Program Director and author of ‘The Spark – How to Ignite and Lead Business Creativity‘)

-Want your organisation to innovate better and faster?
+Want your organization to innovate better and faster?
 Follow these four tips from the world of start-ups

 One obvious place to learn is Silicon Valley.
 After all, every start-up is a new product, service or solution going to market; essentially the same idea-to-value process large organisations are hoping to emulate.
 With this in mind, I’ve recently designed and led the first London Business School (LBS) Silicon Valley “innovation safari” for 25 senior executives from Faurecia Group, a major component and parts manufacturer in the automotive industry.
 We identified practical techniques that would cross over from the nimble entrepreneurial “Davids” to global “Goliaths”.